Edward Snowden: Hong Kong

-On June 22, 2013, 18 days after the publication of Snowden's NSA documents began, officials revoked his U.S. passport.
+On June 22, 2013, 18 days after the publication of Snowden's NSA documents began, officials revoked his US passport.
 On June 23, Snowden boarded a commercial Aeroflot flight, SU213, to Moscow, accompanied by Sarah Harrison of WikiLeaks, with an intended final destination of Ecuador arranged in an Ecuadorian emergency travel document that Snowden had acquired.
-However Snowden became initially stranded in Russia upon his landing in Moscow when his U.S. passport was revoked.
-Hong Kong authorities said that Snowden had not been detained for the U.S. because the request had not fully complied with Hong Kong law and there was no legal basis to prevent Snowden from leaving.
-(Note: Hong Kong's Secretary for Justice Rimsky Yuen argued that government officials did not issue a provisional arrest warrant for Snowden due to "discrepancies and missing information" in the paperwork sent by U.S. authorities.
-Yuen explained that Snowden's full name was inconsistent, and his U.S. passport number was also missing.
+However, Snowden became initially stranded in Russia upon his landing in Moscow when his US passport was revoked.
+Hong Kong authorities said that Snowden had not been detained for the US because the request had not fully complied with Hong Kong law and there was no legal basis to prevent Snowden from leaving.
+(Note: Hong Kong's Secretary for Justice Rimsky Yuen argued that government officials did not issue a provisional arrest warrant for Snowden due to "discrepancies and missing information" in the paperwork sent by US authorities.
+Yuen explained that Snowden's full name was inconsistent, and his US passport number was also missing.
 Hong Kong also wanted more details of the charges and evidence against Snowden to make sure it was not a political case.
-Yuen said he spoke to U.S. Attorney General Eric Holder by phone to reinforce the request for details "absolutely necessary" for the detention of Snowden.
+Yuen said he spoke to US Attorney General Eric Holder by phone to reinforce the request for details "absolutely necessary" for the detention of Snowden.
 Yuen said "As the US government had failed to provide the information by the time Snowden left Hong Kong, it was impossible for the Department of Justice to apply to a court for a temporary warrant of arrest.
 In fact, even at this time, the US government has still not provided the details we asked for.")
-On June 24, a U.S. State Department spokesman rejected the explanation of technical noncompliance, accusing the Hong Kong government of deliberately releasing a fugitive despite a valid arrest warrant and after having sufficient time to prohibit his travel.
+On June 24, a US State Department spokesman rejected the explanation of technical noncompliance, accusing the Hong Kong government of deliberately releasing a fugitive despite a valid arrest warrant and after having sufficient time to prohibit his travel.
 That same day, Julian Assange said that WikiLeaks had paid for Snowden's lodging in Hong Kong and his flight out.
 Assange also asked Fidel Narváez, consul at the Ecuadorian embassy in London, to sign an emergency travel document for Snowden.
 Snowden said that having the document gave him "the confidence, the courage to get on that plane to begin the journey".